Ryangwaite/AWS-SAA-C02-Course/README.md

 - The risk of uploading large amounts of data is reduced.
 - Improves transfer rate to be the speed of all parts.

-S3 Accelerated Transfer
+S3 Transfer Acceleration
+- Enables fast, easy and secure transfers of files over long distances between your client and an S3 bucket.
 - Off by default.
 - Uses the network of AWS edge locations in CloudFront to speed up transfer.
 - Bucket name cannot contain periods.
 - Name must be DNS-compliant.
+Access via endpoint `bucketname.s3-accelerate.amazonaws.com`
 - Benefits improve the larger the location and distance.
   - The worse the start, the better the performance benefits.